Towards end-to-end ASP computation: Related work

 The most closely related work is \cite{Aspis2020} and \cite{Takemura2022}.
 As mentioned in Section~\ref{intro}, our approach differs from them in three points: (1) theoretically, the exclusion of non-stable models by loop formulas, (2) syntactically, no restriction on acceptable programs and (3) practically, incorporation of constraints.
 Concerning performance, they happen to use the same $N$-negative loops program which consists of $N$ copies (alphabetic variants) of a program $\{a\leftarrow \neg b, b\leftarrow \neg a \}$.
 According to \cite{Aspis2020}, the success rate w.r.t. $N$ of returning a supported model goes from one initially to almost zero at $N = 64$ in \cite{Aspis2020} while it keeps one till $N = 100$ in \cite{Takemura2022}.
 We tested the same program with $max\_try = 20$, $max\_itr = 100$ and observed that the success rate keeps one till $N = 10000$.

-Although our approach is non-probabilistic, i.e. purely linear algebraic, there are probabilistic differentiable approaches for ASP.
+Although our approach is non-probabilistic, i.e., purely linear algebraic, there are probabilistic differentiable approaches for ASP.
 Differentiable ASP/SAT \cite{Nickles18a} iteratively samples a stable model by an ASP solver a la ASSAT \cite{Lin04}.
-The solver decides the next decision literal based on the derivatives of a cost function which is the MSE between the target probabilities and predicted probabilities computed from the sampled stable models via parameters associated with "parameter atoms" in a program.
+The solver decides the next decision literal based on the derivatives of a cost function which is the MSE between the target probabilities and predicted probabilities computed from the sampled stable models via parameters associated with ``parameter atoms'' in a program.

-NeurASP \cite{Yang20} uses an ASP solver to obtain stable models including "neural atoms" for a program.
+NeurASP \cite{Yang20} uses an ASP solver to obtain stable models including ``neural atoms'' for a program.
 They are associated with probabilities learned by deep learning and the likelihood of an observation (a set of ASP constraints) is computed from them.
 The whole learning is carried out by backpropagating the likelihood to neural atoms to parameters in a neural network.

-Similarly to NeurASP, SLASH \cite{Skryagin22} uses an ASP solver to compute stable models for a program containing "neural probabilistic predicates".
+Similarly to NeurASP, SLASH \cite{Skryagin22,Skryagin23} uses an ASP solver to compute stable models for a program containing ``neural probabilistic predicates''.
 Their probabilities are dealt with by neural networks and probabilistic circuits.
 The latter makes it possible to compute a joint distribution of the class category and data.
+Both NeurASP and SLASH are examples of symbolic ASP solver-based neuro-symbolic systems, where they include a neural frontend to process the perception part of the problem, and a symbolic backend which typically is the ASP solver.
+Therefore, the neural frontend does not need to be involved in the computational details and problems associated with computing stable models (Section \ref{stable}).

-Sato and Kojima developed another differentiable approach which, without using ASP solvers, samples supported models of probabilistic normal logic programs \cite{Sato20}.
-They encode programs by matrices and realize the sampling of supported models in vector spaces by repeatedly computing a fixedpoint of some differentiable equations.
+Independently of ASP solver-based approaches mentioned above, Sato and Kojima proposed a differentiable approach to sampling supported models of (non-propositional) probabilistic normal logic programs \cite{Sato19,Sato20}.
+They encode programs by matrices and formulate the problem of sampling supported models as repeatedly computing a fixedpoint of some differentiable equations.
+They solve the equations in vector spaces by minimizing a non-negative cost function defined by Frobenius norm.
+More recently, Takemura and Inoue \cite{Takemura2024} proposed a neuro-symbolic learning pipeline for distant supervision tasks, which leverages differentiable computation of supported models.
+Similarly to this work, they encode normal logic programs into matrices and define a differentiable loss function which is based on the supported model semantics.